designlab87/expense-tracker/README.md

 # expense-tracker
-A lightweight tracker built with React
+A lightweight expense tracker UI built with React